Townley Haas

 Francis Townley Haas (born December 13, 1996) is a retired American competitive swimmer who specialized in freestyle events.
 He is an Olympic gold medalist in the 4 × 200 m freestyle relay from the 2016 Summer Olympics in Rio de Janeiro.
 Haas competed collegiately for the University of Texas at Austin from 2015 to 2019 under head coach Eddie Reese where he was a 10-time NCAA Champion, a 17-time All-American, and a 3-time NCAA team champion (2016, 2017, and 2018).
 He is the former American record-holder in the 200-yard freestyle (1:29.50) and represented the Cali Condors in the International Swimming League.

 Background

 Haas grew up in Richmond, Virginia (where his family still lives) and graduated from Benedictine College Prep.
-Before his career at the University of Texas, he swam for Geoff Brown at Nova of Virginia Aquatics (NOVA), which sent nine swimmers to the 2016 Olympic Trials in Omaha, Nebraska.
+Before his college career, he swam for Geoff Brown at Nova of Virginia Aquatics (NOVA), which sent nine swimmers to the 2016 Olympic Trials in Omaha, Nebraska.
+In College, Haas swam for Hall of Fame Coaches Eddie Reese, and Kris Kubik at the University of Texas.

 Townley has two siblings, an older sister, Emily, and older brother, Wyatt.
 His sister was shot twice in the Virginia Tech Shooting, but survived.
 His mother is the Virginia State Director for the Coalition to Stop Gun Violence.

 In December 2020, Haas announced his engagement to his girlfriend of over 5 years, Megan Meseck.
+They married on May 28, 2022.